Riimu/Kit-SecureRandom/README.md

   * `getFloat()` returns a random float value between 0 and 1 (inclusive).

+  * `getRandom()` returns a random float value between 0 and 1 that has 52 bits of precision and so that the returned value is always less than 1.
+In comparison to `getFloat()`, the value distribution is more uniform and not dependent on `PHP_INT_MAX`.

   * `getArray(array $array, $count)` returns a number of random elements from the given array.
 The elements are in random order, but the keys are preserved.